Security Model

 For Integrating Games

-Games adopting Monsuta Core inherit these security properties:
+Games adopting Monsuta Core inherit these properties automatically:

-- Prize pool custody — funds are never held by the game server
+- ✅ Prize pool funds cannot be stolen by the game developer

 Games are responsible for:

-- Game server security — hardened infrastructure, access control
+- ⚠️ Game server security (hardened infra, access control, secret management)